pverkade/ariana/README.md

 ## Project structure
 `Structure cumming soon`

+A brief description of each entry
+- `src/` - ariana sources
+- `bower.json` - the list of bower dependencies
+- `build.config.js` - settings for the grunt build system
+- `Gruntfile.js` - grunt build script
+- `package.json` - metadata about ariana, used by NPM
+- `index.js` - the ariana server

 ## Getting started
 ariana runs on a [Node.js](https://nodejs.org/) server.
 Installing ariana takes about 3 minutes.